loganthegoodsready/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ### Can you share your favourite Scratch project that you have made or remixed?
+Yes i can.

 ## Week 2:

 ### What is git?
+A dictionary defines a 'git' as "an unpleasant or contemptible person". or "Git is software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development."

 ### What is GitHub?